Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Three-Dimensional Spatial Analyses

-Since the spatial averaging theorem is not the central argument of this manuscript, it is not examined further here.
-However, it confirms the existence of alternative mathematical formulations of the Reynolds transport theorem \eqref{eq:Re_tr}, which are explored in greater generality in the following sections.
+While the spatial averaging theorem is not examined further here, its formulation confirms the existence of alternative mathematical formulations of the Reynolds transport theorem \eqref{eq:Re_tr}.
+These are explored in greater generality in the following sections.